gasvaktin/gasvaktin/README.md

 Gasvaktin aims to be an open and automated price lookup project for petrol stations in Iceland (95 octan bensin and diesel).

+If you're interested in working with the data provided by this project there is a publicly available API endpoint which exposes current price data, the API is hosted by the awesome icelandic [apis.is project](http://docs.apis.is/#endpoint-petrol).

 Gasvaktin watches the following Icelandic oil companies:

 * [Atlantsolía](http://atlantsolia.is/)